 Revisit (and possibly re-do) your website.
 The incredible and distinctive website that you created a couple years ago (seriously, it’s been three or four years), is now a digital dinosaur.
 On the plus side, rebuilding for greater effectiveness can now be done with vastly superior tools and technology that are faster, smarter and easier to use.
 An effective new website can be visually impressive, Search Engine Optimization (SEO) –smart, mobile compatible, and deliver an engaging user experience.

 Talk to me about your blog.
 Attracting an audience and building a trusting relationship via plastic surgery marketing requires thoughtful, useful and shareable content.
 Creating a blog, with regular articles and updates, can set you and your practice ahead of the competition.
 Timely and authoritative articles not only provide information, they open an emotional connection between the author and the reader.
-Relevant and interesting content is engaging, and a serious boost to your SEO/Internet Presence.
+Relevant and interesting content is engaging, and a serious boost to your plastic surgery SEO/Internet Presence.

 Expert.
 Authority.
 Professional Reputation.
 Consistently delivering meaningful social media messages—via blog, Facebook, Twitter, LinkedIn and others—also presents your expertise as a respected and authoritative professional.
 Telling (and not selling) enhances your personal and professional reputation (without a sense of “blowing your own horn.”)
 The cumulative effect can result in individual and professional referrals and the respect of peers.